-Jordan attended the University of North Carolina at Wilmington where she obtained a B.A. in Education of Young Children.
-She also received her Montessori 3 to 6 year old certification from the North American Montessori Center.
-She has worked in various early childhood learning centers for twelve years and is an advocate for outdoor education.
+Jordan received her B.A. in Education of Young Children.
+She also received her Montessori 3 to 6 year old certification from the North American Montessori Center and her Montessori 3 to 6 certification from Northeast Montessori Institute.
+Jordan has been working in the early childhood education field at Blue Heron School since 2010 and is an advocate for outdoor education.

 Jordy Gianforte, Co-Director

 B.S.
 State University of New York at New Paltz

 Jordy received her BS in Psychology/Biology and her Masters in Elementary education from SUNY New Paltz in New York.
 She is also certified to teach K-8 in New Hampshire.
 She fell in love with Montessori education while working in charter schools and finished her Montessori certificate for Lower Elementary from Seacoast Center Montessori Program.
 She completed her Montessori primary training (3 to 6 year olds) at Northeast Montessori Institute.

 Jennifer has received both a B.S. and a Master's of Arts in Teaching in Early Childhood Education from Gordon College in Massachusetts.
 She has her Lower Elementary Montessori Certification from the Seacoast Center Montessori Program in New Hampshire.
 Jennifer is passionate about the Montessori philosophy and is excited about joining the Blue Heron School.
 When not teaching, she enjoys spending time outside or reading a good mystery.